cultural-impact-of-warfare

 The equipment of the hoplite was heavy, expensive, and required extensive training to use effectively.
 The classic panoply consisted of:

 - The Aspis (Shield): A large, concave shield, roughly three feet in diameter, designed to be gripped by the left arm.
 It protected the bearer from chin to knee and was heavy enough to require significant strength to wield for extended periods.
+The shield covered not only its owner but also the right side of the man to his left, making the cohesion of the line a literal matter of mutual protection.

 - The Dory (Spear): A long, thrusting spear, typically seven to nine feet in length.
 This was the primary weapon of the phalanx, designed to be thrust overhand or underhand from behind the safety of the shield wall.
+The spear's length meant that multiple ranks could engage the enemy simultaneously.

 - The Xiphos or Kopis (Sword): A short, double-edged straight sword or a heavy, single-edged curved sword.
 This was a secondary weapon for close-quarters fighting when the spear was broken or lost.
+Its short length emphasized the tight formation—there was no room for a long slashing sword.

 The Agoge: Forging the Perfect Hoplite